 DETECTION OF CONCEALED INFORMATION

 Another specialised polygraph technique allows the investigator to determine if a crime suspect recognizes crime relevant information.
-The Concealed Information Test (CIT), or sometimes referred to as the Guilty Knowledge Test, uses a set of multiple-choice questions which refer to crime-specific details of the investigation in hand.
+The Concealed Information Test (CIT), uses a set of multiple-choice questions which refer to crime-specific details of the investigation in hand.
 For example in the case of a drive by homicide was:

 1. Relevant Items: crime-related (e.g. “black Mercedes car).